 Born and raised in Lyon (France), Nacim Brahimi started playing the saxophone at the age of eight.
-He became passionate about jazz at the Villeurbanne National School of Music and then furthered his musical education at the Conservatoire National Supérieur de Musique de Paris.
+He became passionate about jazz when studying at the Villeurbanne National School of Music and then furthered his musical education at the Conservatoire National Supérieur de Musique de Paris.
 He was awarded a First Prize in Jazz and Improvised Musics in 2003.

 The following year he won the second Best soloist Prize and the second Best Band Prize with